stepfanie-aguillon/swordtail-reproductive-barriers-NatureEE2025/README.md

 Data is available from the Dryad Digital Repository: available upon publication

-Raw sequencing reads can be found on NCBI: available upon publication
+Raw sequencing reads can be found on NCBI: [BioProject PRJNA1106506](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA1106506)

 If you use these scripts, please cite the paper.